samigabor/zk-bootcamp/README.md

     - modular blockchains: [deep dive](https://volt.capital/blog/modular-blockchains) / [blockspace](https://www.paradigm.xyz/2021/03/ethereum-blockspace-who-gets-what-and-why)
         - execution: smart contracts business logic impl.
 Can be moved away from the evm (Starknet)
         - settlement/consensus: agreement on state transitions.
 Is securing the updates to the execution layer
-        - data availability: the ability to verify that the information for a block is actually published on the blockchain network
+        - [data availability](https://ethereum.org/en/developers/docs/data-availability/): where the data is stored and how to make sure it's available to the participants in the system
+            - sampling (DAS): a way for the network to check that data is available.
+Each node (including non-staking ones) download small, randomly selected subset of data, gaining high confidence that all the data is available
+            - committees (DACs): trusted parties that provide, or attest to, data availability
 - [ethereum consensus](https://ethereum.org/en/developers/docs/consensus-mechanisms/)
     - Technically, proof-of-work and proof-of-stake are not consensus protocols by themselves, but they are often referred to as such for simplicity.
 They are actually Sybil resistance mechanisms and block author selectors; they are a way to decide who is the author of the latest block.
 It is this Sybil resistance mechanism combined with a chain selection rule that makes up a true consensus mechanism.
     - block addition has two parts: